aqsmith02/paper-betting-tracker/README.md

 # Paper Betting Tracker

 This project tracks sports bets and results using Python scripts and CSV files.
 It fetches odds from The-Odds-API, analyzes profitable bets using several strategies, and logs results for further analysis.
+Currently, only h2h bets are considered, and only North Carolina books are "placed" on.
+All sports leagues provided by The-Odds-API are considered for betting.

 ## Results
 ![Chart](codebase/analysis/profit_over_time_average.png)